polterguy/phosphorusfive/plugins/p5.hyperlambda/README.md

 The above ":string:" part is actually redundant, since "string" is the default type, if your type declaration is omitted.

-All the different types in Hyperlambda, are documented, and declared, in the "p5.types" project.
+All the different types in Hyperlambda, are documented, and declared, in [p5.types](/plugins/p5.types/).
 See the documentation for this project, for a complete reference of all the types Hyperlambda supports.
-You can also easily create your own "type extensions" for the Hyperlambda parser, by creating Active Event handlers, that parses from the string representation, to object representation, and vice versa, for your types, in for instance C#.
-To understand how to do this, use any one of the pre-existing types in "p5.types" as an example starting ground.
+You can also easily create your own "type extensions" for the Hyperlambda parser, by creating Active Event handlers, that parses from the string representation, to object representation, and vice versa.
+To understand how to do this, use any one of the pre-existing types in "p5.types" as your starting ground.
+This would probably have to be done in C# though.

 Realize though, that in order to create your own "type extension", your type must somehow, support being serialized from object to string, and vice versa.